 Now in its 11th year, the San Diego Art Prize, presented by the San Diego Visual Arts Network, awards a cash prize and exhibition opportunities to established and emerging San Diego visual artists.
-This year, all 13 artists who have been nominated for the San Diego Art Prize will be featured as the 2017 New Contemporaries at Art San Diego.
-Two artists from this exhibition will be chosen to receive the 2017 prize, and they will, in turn, choose two established artists to mentor them and to be co-exhibitor at the Athenaeum Music & Arts Library.
+The winners of the 2017 prize are Rizzhel Javier and Alexander Kohnke.
+In addition to the two winners, four artists who were nominated for the San Diego Art Prize will be featured as the 2017 New Contemporaries at Art San Diego.
+They include Michelle Montjoy, Cathy Breslaw, Miriam Gabriela Garcia Aguirre, and Rebecca Webb.
+The exhibition is curated by Patric Stillman, director of the Studio Door in San Diego.

 The San Diego Art Prize is a cash prize with exhibition opportunities at Art San Diego Contemporary Art Show and the Athenaeum Music & Arts Library in La Jolla, CA. The prize spotlights established San Diego artists and emerging artists each season whose outstanding achievements in the field of Visual Arts merit recognition.
 Sponsors include San Diego Visual Arts Network, Art San Diego Contemporary Art Show, and Athenaeum Music & Arts Library.